 4. (5) David hears from the prophet Gad.

 Now the prophet Gad said to David, "Do not stay in the stronghold; depart, and go to the land of Judah."
 So David departed and went into the forest of Hereth.

 b.
-Go to the land of Judah: Gad counsels David to leave his own stronghold, and to go back to the very stronghold of Saul.
-This probably wasn’t what David really wanted to hear, but he obeyed anyway.
-David had to learn to trust God in the midst of the danger, not on the other side of the danger!
+Go to the land of Judah: Gad counseled David to leave his own stronghold and to go back to the very stronghold of Saul.
+This probably wasn't what David really wanted to hear but he obeyed anyway.
+David had to learn to trust God in the midst of danger, not on the other side of danger.

 B. Saul murders the priests.